-This article walks through connecting your WooCommerce store with your Gist workspace, syncing your WooCommerce customers in Gist, and pushing orders, carts and products as well.
+This article walks you through connecting your WooCommerce store with your Gist workspace, syncing your WooCommerce customers in Gist, and pushing orders, carts, and products.

-The Gist and WooCommerce integration is designed to bridge the gap between your ecommerce activities and marketing efforts.
+The Gist and WooCommerce integration bridges the gap between your e-commerce activities and marketing efforts.

 - Setup your WooCommerce and Gist integration